Available NOW! Guidebook for bicycling Gettysburg

-In the meantime, you will find a series of weekly articles on the publisher site, https://www.civilwarcycling.com, whose purpose is to provide brief excerpts and sample maps and photographs from the guidebook.
-The first article is called "On great fields something stays."
+In the meantime, you will find a series of articles on the publisher site, https://www.civilwarcycling.com/blog/.
+The articles provide brief excerpts and sample maps and photographs from the guidebook.
+I hope that you enjoy "On great fields something stays."

 Holiday Sale!
 Get your Gettysburg maps for 2019